 Neighbourhood Block Party Program

-This program encourages social connection of families and community building through supporting residents with information, guidance, funds, and resources to host neighbourhood block parties.
+This program encourages social connection of families and community by supporting residents with information, guidance, and funds to host a neighbourhood block party.

 Hello Hinton!
 Program